What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first thing to do when facing a clogged toilet is to turn off the water supply valve behind the toilet.
-This will ensure that no water will enter the tank as you are working to unblock it.
-The valve is usually located near in the middle of the tank, on one side.
+The first thing you should do when confronted with a blocked toilet is turning off the supply of water in front of the toilet.
+This will ensure that no more water enters the tank while you work on unclogging it.
+The valve is normally located near in the middle of the tank on one side.

-You must protect your hands from any germs or bacteria that may be present in your toilet with rubber gloves before making use of any tool to clear the toilet.
+Your hands must be protected from potential bacteria or germs found in your toilet bowl with rubber gloves before making use of any tools to unblock the drain.

 Step 3: Use a plunger.

-A plunger is the most efficient tool for clearing up blocked toilets.
-The first step is to gently push down on the plunger until all air is released, then place it in the hole in your toilet bowl and start plunging quickly up and down for about 20 seconds.
-The suction created by the movement of the plunger will assist in removing any blockages.
+The plunger is by far the most effective tool for getting rid of blocked toilets.
+Begin by pressing down on the plunger until air escapes from it, then press firmly over the toilet and begin to plunge vigorously up and down for about 20 seconds.
+The suction that is created by the movement of the plunger will remove any blockages.

 Tips:

-- Place holes around sinks or shower drains if they are close enough to stop air pressure escaping as you plunge.
+- Make holes in the sinks or shower drains, if they are close enough to stop the air from escaping when you plunge.

-If plunges don’t work then try this alternative method add half a cup of baking soda and one tablespoon of vinegar in the bowl.
-Allow the mixture to settle for around 15 minutes.
-It may fizz then stop you can pour hot water down (not at a boil) to remove the blockage.
+If plunges don’t work you can try this other method - pour half a cup of baking soda and 1 cups of white vinegar to the toilet.
+The mixture should sit for about 15 minutes.
+The mixture will start to fizz but when it ceases to fizz, pour hot water down (not overly hot) to clear the blockage.

-If plunging, baking soda or vinegar methods have failed the problem, it’s time to use an electric coat hanger or plumbing snake.
-Make sure you straighten your coat hanger’s cord until you are left with a thin and long wire that has a hook bent at one end or use it as a plumbing snake which was specially designed to clear drain blockages.
-Place the snake into the drain hole of your toilet and then twist around, twist, push at the same time until you sense resistance; that’s where the blockage usually occurs.
-Make an effort to break the blockages by using a back and forth motion without damaging your pipe.
+If plunging, baking soda/vinegar techniques have failed and you are in need of a solution, it’s the time to employ the wire coat hanger or plumbing snake.
+Make sure you straighten your coat hanger’s cable until you are left with a thin and long wire that has an angled hook on one side or your plumbing snake that was specially designed to clear drain blockages.
+Place the snake into the drain hole of your toilet and twist, turn, push to the point where you can feel a resistance. this is where the blockage typically occurs.
+Be gentle and try to break any obstructions using a back-and-forth movement but without causing any damage to the pipeline.

 Note:

-- Do not overdo pulling or pushing actions with force as they may create more problems.
+- Don’t push or pull actions too hard, as they could create more problems.

 Step 6: Restart the water supply and verify the results.

-Once you’ve cleared up any blockages, it is crucial to turn off the supply of water behind your toilet bowl again.
-Then flush it several times to make sure that the water is flowing freely!
+Once you’ve eliminated any obstructions, it’s crucial to turn off your water valve in the toilet bowl.
+Make sure to flush it several times to make sure all water flows smoothly now!

 Tools | Description |